 - a.
 Each elected member shall serve a term of two years ending in December.
-Terms will be staggered so half of the voting members are appointed in one year and half are appointed in the year thereafter.
+Terms will be staggered so half of the voting members are appointed in one year and half are appointed in the year after.
 Each member shall be eligible for re-election to up to two terms for a total of four years.
-After completion of two consecutive terms, a person can be elected to a new term after a minimum of a one-year absence.
-YAB members are selected by the YAB and do not need full membership approval. - b.
-Vacancies: Vacancies occurring on the CoC Board shall be filled, as soon as reasonably possible, by appointment of the CoC Board.
-Persons appointed to

-- fill an unexpired term shall serve out the unexpired term of his or her predecessor in office and be eligible to stand for election for two full terms. - c.
-Attendance: Attendance at meetings is strongly encouraged and can be either in-person or virtual/electronic. - d.
+After completing two consecutive terms, a person can be elected to a new term after a minimum of one year's absence.
+The YAB selects YAB members and does not need full membership approval. - b.
+Vacancies: Vacancies occurring on the CoC Board shall be filled as soon as reasonably possible by appointment of the CoC Board.
+Persons appointed to fill an unexpired term shall serve out the unexpired term of their predecessor in office and be eligible to stand for election for two full terms. - c.
+Attendance: Meeting attendance is strongly encouraged and can be inperson or virtual/electronic. - d.
 Removal: An appointee who misses three successive CoC Board meetings or consistently fails to attend or participate may be removed from the CoC Board by a vote of the CoC Membership or by the CoC Board. - 5.
-Regional Representative Roles and Responsibilities: Regional Board Representatives serve as a liaison between their region and the ND CoC, representing regional issues at CoC Board and CoC Membership meetings, while simultaneously considering the overall goals and purpose of the ND CoC.
+Regional Representative Roles and Responsibilities: Regional Board Representatives serve as a liaison between their region and the ND CoC, representing regional issues at CoC Board and CoC Membership meetings while simultaneously considering the overall goals and purpose of the ND CoC.
 Additionally, representatives are responsible for relaying timely and pertinent information and promoting ND CoC goals and policies within their region.